The Solemnity of the Most Holy Body and Blood of Christ

 In today’s solemnity (which was celebrated last Thursday, May 26th in some locations), we honor the most holy Body and Blood of Christ.
 This feast was promoted by St. Juliana of Liège (also known as St. Juliana of Cornillon), who lived between 1191/2 and 1258, an Augustinian nun in charge of a leper colony.
 Jesus appeared to her at the age of 16 and told her to plead for the establishment of this feast, in order to promote the adoration of the Eucharist, to increase faith and virtue, and to atone for offenses against the Blessed Sacrament.
 This vision continued for 20 years, kept secret until she revealed it and submitted it to her confessor for his discernment.
 It was first approved locally, and then finally established for the entire Church in 1264 by Pope Urban IV.
 Eucharistic processions were not initially part of the feast but gradually came to be included in many celebrations.

-Corpus Christi honors the Eucharist, the source and summit of our Catholic life in which the Body, Blood, Soul and Divinity, the whole Christ is really, truly and substantially contained (cf Catechism, paragraph 1374).
-In the Eucharist, then, there is present in a sacramental way, under the Eucharistic species of bread and wine, Christ whole and entire, God and man (cf Compendium of the Catechism, paragraph 282).
+Corpus Christi honors the Eucharist, the source and summit of our Catholic life in which the Body, Blood, Soul and Divinity, the whole Christ is really, truly and substantially contained (cf Catechism of the Catholic Church 1374).
+In the Eucharist, then, there is present in a sacramental way, under the Eucharistic species of bread and wine, Christ whole and entire, God and man (cf Compendium of the Catechism 282).

 Saint Thomas Aquinas, who composed various hymns for this celebration (Pange Lingua, Tantum Ergo, O Salutaris Hostia), explained in his Summa Theologica: